Sword-Smith/Sword/README.md

 code.

-The frontend is for demonstration purposes only and relies on being able to act as a signatory on behalf of accounts representing both parties entering the contract.
+The frontend is for demonstration purposes only and relies on being able to act as a signatory on behalf of the accounts representing both parties agreeing to the contract.
 In an actual deployment of the system, a separate signing step by each individual signatory is required before they can enter into agreement.
-Further, since the frontend is for proof-of-concept demonstration purposes only, it is not possible to decide with whom you want to enter the contract.
-The current implementation of the on-chain contracts will take the amount of tokens held by the contract into escrow.
+Further, the demonstration fronted will always create a contractual agreement between two predefined parties.
+Finally, The current implementation of the on-chain contracts will take the amount of tokens held by the contract into escrow.
 In an actual implementation of the system, an alternative method would be used which avoids large amounts of tokens in this manner.

 ## The eToroLang Language
 We present a couple of examples which shows eToroLang in action.